Ron Howard's unrealized projects: Hep

 In January 1993, among the projects Imagine Entertainment were developing was Hep, a "stylish, 1960s detective piece" conceived by Howard about a "slick" L.A. private eye who must solve his partner's murder.
 Rockne O'Bannon was writing the screenplay based on Howard's idea., John Byrum was hired to rewrite O'Bannon's script.
 The project was later retitled Johnny Diamond, and Scott Rosenberg was brought on to pen a full rewrite of the script, with William Goldman overseeing the rewrite.
 The film was never made, with Howard nor with another director attached.

 Clipped

 In July 1993, it was reported that Howard was developing a pitch called Clipped for his Imagine Entertainment production banner, which was being eyed as a vehicle for Steve Martin.
 Howard described it as "a contemporary comedy which explores the human psyche in an entertaining and exciting way.
 A guy gets a paper clip stuck in his brain, and as it moves around, it stimulates different lobes of his brain, whether it's his willpower, or his ability to censor."
 Charlie Peters was to write the script.

 Into Thin Air

-In 1995, after Apollo 13, Howard was said to be interested in directing two thrillers as his next films; Ransom, and an unrealized project called Into Thin Air, scripted by Henry Bean.
+In 1995, after Apollo 13, Howard was said to be interested in directing two thrillers as his next films; Ransom, and the Henry Bean-scripted project Into Thin Air.
+The latter was an action thriller about the Witness Protection Program.
+By 1997, Lili Fini Zanuck had become attached to direct Into Thin Air, with Sylvester Stallone in the leading role.
+He soon dropped out.